Cyber-Cyber/ESP12-Breadboard-Pogo-Pin-Jig/README.md

 # ESP12-Breadboard-Pogo-Pin-Jig
 This is a simple PCB jig that can be used to interface a ESP12 to a breadboard using pogo pins.
+Top and bottom PCBs are the same and stacked together for stability.

 Uses 1mm diameter pogo pins and M2 Standoffs.